vizdotlife/vizdotlife.github.io/_pages/announcements.md

 And I'm concerned with potential bot attacks right now even with WLs.

 I'd love to give holders WL spots before launching to everyone, but I'm technically not there yet on my Discord server.
 If in the future my new limited collections get difficult for current holders to get one I'm keeping open the idea for building a WL for holders to have a first chance to get one if they want to.
 As of right now though I'm unable to do that.
+This will be a goal I will try to achieve in 2023.

 ## How much?
 75 ADA per piece